-DEPOSITORY RECEIPTS
+DEPOSITARY RECEIPTS

-Depository receipts include sponsored and unsponsored depository receipts that are or become available, including American Depository Receipts ("ADRs"), and Global Depository Receipts ("GDRs") and other depository receipts.
-Depository receipts are typically issued by a financial institution ("depository") and evidence ownership interests in a security or a pool of securities ("underlying securities") that have been deposited with the depository.
-The depository for ADRs is typically a US financial institution and the underlying securities are issued by a non-US issuer.
-ADRs are publicly traded on exchanges or over-thecounter in the United States and are issued through "sponsored" or "unsponsored" arrangements.
-In a sponsored ADR arrangement, the non-US issuer assumes the obligation to pay some or all of the depository's transaction fees, whereas under an unsponsored arrangement, the non-US issuer assumes no obligation and the depository's transaction fees are paid by the ADR holders.
+Depositary receipts include sponsored and unsponsored depositary receipts that are or become available, including American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs"), International Depositary Receipts ("IDRs") and other depositary receipts.
+Depositary receipts are typically issued by a financial institution ("depositary") and evidence ownership interests in a security or a pool of securities ("underlying securities") that have been deposited with the depositary.
+The depositary for ADRs is typically a US financial institution and the underlying securities are issued by a non-US issuer.
+ADRs are publicly traded on exchanges or over-the-counter in the United States and are issued through "sponsored" or "unsponsored" arrangements.
+In a sponsored ADR arrangement, the non-US issuer assumes the obligation to pay some or all of the depositary's transaction fees, whereas under an unsponsored arrangement, the non-US issuer assumes no obligation and the depositary's transaction fees are paid by the ADR holders.
 In addition, less information is available in the United States about an unsponsored ADR than about a sponsored ADR, and the financial information about a company may not be as reliable for an unsponsored ADR as it is for a sponsored ADR.
-In the case of GDRs, the depository can be a non-US or a US financial institution and the underlying securities are issued by a non-US issuer.
-GDRs allow companies in Europe, Asia, the United States and Latin America to offer shares in many markets around the world, thus allowing them to raise capital in these markets, as opposed to just in their home market.
-The advantage of GDRs is that shares do not have to be bought through the issuing company's home exchange, which may be difficult and expensive, but can be bought on all major stock exchanges.
+In the case of GDRs and IDRs, the depositary can be a non-US or a US financial institution and the underlying securities are issued by a non-US issuer.
+GDRs and IDRs allow companies in Europe, Asia, the United States and Latin America to offer shares in many markets around the world, thus allowing them to raise capital in these markets, as opposed to just in their home market.
+The advantage of GDRs and IDRs is that shares do not have to be bought through the issuing company's home exchange, which may be difficult and expensive, but can be bought on all major stock exchanges.
 In addition, the share price and all dividends are converted to the shareholder's home currency.
-As for other depository receipts, the depository may be a non-US or a US entity, and the underlying securities may have a non-US or a US issuer.
-For purposes of each Fund's investment policies, investments in depository receipts will be deemed to be investments in the underlying securities.
-Thus, a depository receipt representing ownership of common stock will be treated as common stock.
-Depository receipts purchased by a Fund may not necessarily be denominated in the same currency as the underlying securities into which they may be converted, in which case the Fund may be exposed to relative currency fluctuations.
+As for other depositary receipts, the depositary may be a non-US or a US entity, and the underlying securities may have a non-US or a US issuer.
+For purposes of each Fund's investment policies, investments in depositary receipts will be deemed to be investments in the underlying securities.
+Thus, a depositary receipt representing ownership of common stock will be treated as common stock.
+Depositary receipts purchased by a Fund may not necessarily be denominated in the same currency as the underlying securities into which they may be converted, in which case the Fund may be exposed to relative currency fluctuations.